OsbornePro/BTPS-SecPack/docs/index.rst

 **CLIENT CERTIFICATE INFO:**

-* In the above tree, "Assigned Device Certificate" is where the command ``New-WSManInstance -ResourceUri WinRM/Config/Listener -SelectorSet @{Address = "*"; Transport = "HTTPS"} -ValueSet @{Hostname = FqdnRequiredHere.domain.com; CertificateThumbprint = $Thumbprint }`` would come in.
+* In the above tree, **"Assigned Device Certificate"** is where the below command would be used ``New-WSManInstance -ResourceUri WinRM/Config/Listener -SelectorSet @{Address = "*"; Transport = "HTTPS"} -ValueSet @{Hostname = FqdnRequiredHere.domain.com; CertificateThumbprint = $Thumbprint }``

 * Notice the **"Hostname"** value includes the domain you are in.
 This needs to also be true for the **"Common Name"** value when the client device requests the WinRM certificate.
 This means your CN value is required to be devicename.domainname.com.
 If you do not include the domain name in the Common Name value your WinRM over HTTPS communication will not work.
 Subject Alternative Name's (SAN) will not work either.
 I have tried adding more than one Common Name values to a certificate and this communication still failed.

-* If you are using a Windows Server Certificate Authority, the "WebServer" certificate template can be used to request the certificate needed.
+* If you are using a Windows Server Certificate Authority, the **"WebServer"** certificate template can be used to request the certificate needed.

 Group Policy Windows Event Forwarding (WEF) Settings
 ----------------------------------------------------
 **GROUP POLICY SETTING 1**

-The Group Policy setting **"Computer Configuration > Policies > Administrative Templates > Windows Components > Event Forwarding > Configure Target Subscription Manager"** needs to be set to WinRM over HTTPS (Port 5986): In my environment I added 2 entries for this to cover all basis.
+The Group Policy setting **"Computer Configuration > Policies > Administrative Templates > Windows Components > Event Forwarding > Configure Target Subscription Manager"** needs to be set to **WinRM over HTTPS (Port 5986)**: In my environment I added 2 entries for this to cover all basis.
 One has the CA certificate thumbprint with with spaces after every 2 numbers, and the other entry is without spaces.
 The example values are below.

 1. **Example Entry 1**

 ``Server=https://wef.domain.com:5986/wsman/SubscriptionManager/WEC,Refresh=900,IssuerCA=ff ff ff ff ff ff ff ff ff ff ff ff ff ff ff ff ff ff ff ff``

 2. **Example Entry 2**

 ``Server=https://wef.domain.com:5986/wsman/SubscriptionManager/WEC,Refresh=900,IssuerCA=ffffffffffffffffffffffffffffffffffffffff``
 **NOTE:** The default Refresh rate value is 900 seconds or 15 minutes.
 This does not need to be defined.
 I included it to be thorough.

-3. **Example Entry 3**
+3. **Kerberos Example Entry 3**

 Using the below value without a certificate defined will allow/use Kerberos for authentication which is fine to use ``Server=https://wef.domain.com:5986/wsman/SubscriptionManager/WEC,Refresh=900``